PoppinIteration/Poppin-Events/README.md

 PG_URI=<your_SQL_db_uri>
 ```
 * Setup Google API keys for OAuth 2.0 and Maps (reverse geocoding).
-  * Sign up with Google Cloud Platform to create your own application to obtain the client ID and secret for OAuth for API key for Maps.
+  * Sign up with Google Cloud Platform to create your own application to obtain the client ID and secret for OAuth and API key for Maps.
-  * Add client ID, secret and key in an .env file in the client directory.
+  * Add client ID, secret and key in a .env file in the client directory.
    * Add the Maps API key to a .env file in the server directory.
 ```sh
 VITE_GOOGLE_OATH_CLIENT_ID